Dips at small sizes for topological graph obstruction sets: Dips at small size

-Most of the remaining topological properties whose obstruction set has been studied have a dip at small size.
-In the introduction, we mentioned the dip at size 20 for the torus obstructions.
-One of our main results, Theorem~\ref{thm:3MM}, demonstrates a dip at size 23 for knotless embedding.
-Table~\ref{tab:PPSiz} shows the dip at size 17 for the 35 obstructions to embedding in the projective plane~\cite{A,GHW,MT}.

-A final example of a dip at small size is the 38 obstructions for outer-cylindrical graphs classified by Archdeacon et al.~\cite{ABDHS}.
-A graph is {\em outer-cylindrical} if it has a planar embedding so that all vertices fall on two faces.
-Table~\ref{tab:OCSiz} illustrates the dip at size 11 for this obstruction set.
+While it is not an explanation, these four properties with notable dips or gaps are related to one another and seem to stem from the Petersen graph, a notorious counterexample in graph theory.
+The most noticeable gap is for the apex property and the seven graphs to the left of the gap are precisely the Petersen family.
+The gap at size 23 for the $2$-apex property is doubtless related.
+In turn, our proof of Theorem~\ref{thm:3MM} in Section 3 relies heavily on the strong connection between $2$-apex and knotless graphs.
+For this reason, it is not surprising that the gap at size 23 for $2$-apex obstructions results in a similar dip at size 23 for obstructions for knotless embeddings.

+The connection with the dip at size 20 for torus embeddings is not as direct, but we remark that eight of the obstructions of size 19 have a minor that is either a graph in the Petersen family, or else one of those seven graphs with a single edge deleted.

-Some small obstruction sets have no gap or dip simply because they consist of only one or two sizes.
-There are two obstructions to planarity, one each of size 9 ($K_{3,3}$) and 10 ($K_5$).
+In contrast, let us briefly mention some well known obstruction sets that do not have dips or gaps and are instead unimodal.
+There are two obstructions to planarity, one each of size nine ($K_{3,3}$) and ten ($K_5$).
 The two obstructions, $K_4$ and $K_{3,2}$, to outerplanarity both have size six and the seven obstructions to linkless embedding in the Petersen family~\cite{RST} are all of size 15.

-We know of only one example of a larger obstruction set for a topological property that exhibits no dip or gap.
-Archdeacon, Hartsfield, Little, and Mohar~\cite{AHLM} determined the 32 obstructions to outer-projective-planar embedding and Table~\ref{tab:OPPSiz} shows this set has no dips or gaps.
+Aside from planarity and linkless embedding, the most famous set is likely the 35 obstructions to projective planar embedding~\cite{A,GHW,MT}.
+Table~\ref{tab:PPSiz} shows that the size distribution for these obstructions is unimodal.